 4. Linked Collaborative Domain Spaces.
-The existing COIN framework provides representation and reasoning capabilities for a single domain.
+The original COIN framework provided representation and reasoning capabilities for a single domain.
 Although there are a number of ontology library systems that allow for management of multiple ontologies [DSW\99, DFen01 Fensel01, HelfH00], they have limitations in scalability and dynamically incorporating new ontological knowledge.
 Especially, they lack the capability of representing rich context knowledge needed for reconciling differences among sources.
-The primary focus of this overall research effort is the ability to operate in a multi-disciplinary environment across multiple linked collaborative domain spaces.
+A primary need is the ability to operate in a multi-disciplinary environment across multiple linked collaborative domain spaces.
 The representational capabilities to relate concepts across domains, and efficiently maintain the effectiveness of these collaborative domain spaces is critically important - especially in an environment where we believe the underlying domains themselves will continually undergo evolution.
-For some users, the reality of domain shifts itself is the defining feature of interest [Nuna01]. {See [Kal03] for more details on proposed solution approach.}
+For some users, the reality of domain shifts itself is the defining feature of interest [Nuna01] [Kal03].

 5. Advanced Mediation Reasoning and Services.
-The COIN abductive logic framework can also be extrapolated to problem areas such as integrity management, view updates and intensional updates for databases [Chu00].
+The COIN abductive logic framework can also be extrapolated to problem areas such as integrity management, view updates and intentional updates for databases [Chu00].
 Because of the clear separation between the generic abductive procedure for query mediation and the declarative logical definition of domain models and source and receiver contexts, we are able to adapt our mediation procedure to new situations such as mediated consistency management across disparate sources, mediated update management of one or more database using heterogeneous external auxiliary information, or mediated monitoring of changes.
 An update asserts that certain data objects must be made to have certain values in the updater's context.
 By combining the update assertions with the COIN logical formulation of context semantics, we can determine whether the update is unambiguous and feasible in the target context, and if so, what source data updates must be made to achieve the intended results.
 If ambiguous or otherwise infeasible, the logical representation may be able to indicate what additional constraints would clarify the updater's intention sufficiently for the update to proceed.
-We will build upon the formal system underlying our current framework, abductive reasoning, and extend the expressiveness and the reasoning capabilities leveraging ideas developed in different vet similar frameworks such as Description Logic and classification, as well as ongoing in Semantic Web research.
-By selecting applications, where fundamental shifts in relationships, systems, and pressures, we are opting for the 'tough test' where the underlying domain is highly dynamic even volatile.
+We build upon the formal system underlying our framework, abductive reasoning, and extend the expressiveness and the reasoning capabilities leveraging ideas developed in different yet similar frameworks such as Description Logic and classification, as well as ongoing in Semantic Web research.
+These national security applications, where there are fundamental shifts in relationships, systems, and pressures, is a 'tough test' since the underlying domain is highly dynamic even volatile.